 Classic shortbread cookies are one of my favorite cookies ever.
 It always amazes me how a few simple ingredients can make something so delicious.

-You can use any flavor of jam that you want for these cookies.
-Raspberry is pretty classic, but I prefer cherry.
+You can use any flavor of jam that you like for these cookies.
+Raspberry jam is a classic flavor but I prefer cherry.
 I think cherry and almond are a flavor match made in heaven!
-But use your favorite flavor!

 How to make Shortbread Thumbprint Cookies

 The cookie dough for these thumbprint cookies is a shortbread cookie dough.
-This means that it is very buttery and slightly crumbly, and that it doesn’t include any chemical leavening or eggs.
+This means that it is very buttery, slightly crumbly, and it doesn’t contain a chemical leavening or eggs.

-I decided to add a bit of cornstarch into my cookie dough because It helps prevent the cookies from spreading and also gives the cookies a more “melt in your mouth” flavor.
+I decided to add a bit of cornstarch into this recipe because It helps prevent the cookies from spreading and also gives the cookies a more “melt in your mouth” flavor.

 Step 2: Scoop the Cookies and Make Thumbprints

 Scoop dough into about 1 tablespoon portions.
-I use a small cookie scoop to do this, but a measuring spoon works as well.
+I use a small cookie scoop to do this but a measuring spoon works as well.
+You can also simply eyeball it.

 Roll the dough balls between your palms to smooth out and then press your thumb into each to create a little thumbprint.
-I press only about 1/2″ into each cookie.
+I press only about a ½ inch (1.2 cm) down into each cookie.
+Do not press all the way through the dough ball.

 Step 3: Fill with Jam and Bake

-Bake until the cookies are set and just very slightly browned.
-They will stay pretty pale.
+Bake until the cookies are set and only slightly browned.
+They will stay fairly pale.

 Step 4: Glaze

-Once the cookies are completely cooled you can drizzle a simple powdered sugar glaze over them.
-This is optional but I think makes them look really pretty.
+Once the cookies are completely cooled, drizzle with a simple powdered sugar glaze.
+This step is optional but I think it makes them look really pretty and adds a touch more sweetness.

-- Do you need to refrigerate thumbprint cookies?: Thumbprint cookies do not need to be refrigerated.
-They can be stored at room temperature or in the refrigerator in an airtight container for 3-4 days.
+Thumbprint cookies can be stored at room temperature or in the refrigerator in an airtight container for 3-4 days.

-- How do I keep my thumbprints from spreading?: This dough shouldn’t spread too much, but will spread a little.
-To prevent the cookies from spreading even more, place them in the freezer for about 15 minutes before baking.
-This will firm up the butter and help the outside to set before it melts and spreads the cookie out.
+This cookie dough recipe should only spread a little bit, not much at all.
+To prevent the cookies from spreading further, place the shaped cookies in the freezer for about 15 minutes before baking.
+This will firm up the butter and help the outside to set before it melts and spreads in the oven.

 MORE RECIPES FROM BAKER BETTIE!